BOYang-pro/MOFM/README.md

 * img_size: This parameter represents the image size.

-* net: This parameter represents a model network, which defaults to a CrossBC network.

 If you want to train three fusion tasks at once, you can also run the following code: